BubblesToTheLimit/studip-to-filesystem/README.md

 ====================

-Thanks alot to the guy who wrote this tool in the first place! (github.com/flammi) I have no idea about ruby, so my modifications are currently hard-coded and I'd appreciate your help.
+Thanks alot to the guy who wrote this tool in the first place! (github.com/flammi) The following features have been added:
-I just forked and modified it, such that the following features are now added:
 - being able to download / sign-in to http://e-learning.tu-harburg.de/studip which has different addresses for logging in, also the studip address was hard-coded into the lib-file
 - saving the studip documents under any given path